Togo, a narrow strip of land on Africa's west coast, has for years been the target of criticism over its human rights record and political governance.

 Tensions spilled over into deadly violence when its strong-arm, veteran leader died in 2005 and a succession crisis followed.
 Political reconciliation remains elusive.

 Togo formed part of the Slave Coast, from where captives were shipped abroad by European slavers during the 17th century.
 In 1884 it became the German protectorate of Togoland.

 It was seized by Britain and France at the start of World War I, divided and administered under League of Nations mandates.

 At a glance

 - Politics: President Faure Gnassingbe succeeded his father in a manner condemned internationally

 - Economy: Togo is among the world's poorest countries.
 Isolation has further aggravated its weak economy

 - International: Togo faces international pressure to hold credible parliamentary elections and improve its human rights record.
-Thousands fled to Benin after 2005 election violence
+Togo has become a transit point for the illegal export of ivory